briansimiyuj/doctor-appointment-app/README.md

       ### Appointment Component

       Appointment component will show the appointment details: date, time, consultation type, and status.
+Each status will have different background color.

       #### Appointment Tab Header Component